jerryhgladinet/docs/admin/source/chapter03.rst

 .. figure:: _static/image_s4_2_0.png
     :align: center

-    CLUSTER MANAGER DASHBOARD
+**CLUSTER MANAGER DASHBOARD**

 After logging in, you will see the Cluster Manager Dashboard.
 The small “hamburger” ☰ menu icon **(1)** in the top left corner of this portal page will toggle the reveal of the left-side menu.
-Some of the features can be accessed several ways; for instance, you can see the **Default Group Policy** icon **(2)** in both the left-side menu and the Cluster Control Panel on the right side of the Dashboard by clicking the folder icon **(3)** in the top right of the interface you can toggle between the File Browser and Cluster Manager views.
+Some of the features can be accessed several ways; for instance, you can see the **Default Group Policy** icon **(2)** in both the left-side menu and the Cluster Control Panel on the right side of the Dashboard by clicking the folder icon. **(3)** In the top right of the interface you can toggle between the File Browser and Cluster Manager views.

 The **File Browser** (My Files) view of the interface gives you access to your shared and unshared folders.
 This is also where you can create folders and upload files and folders for access.
 The Cluster Manager (aka., Dashboard) allows you to manage Tenants, Cluster Branding, Reports, Cluster Control Panel and Group Policies.